edgedb/edgedb-js/packages/auth-express/readme.md

 app.use(auth.createSessionMiddleware());
 ```

-You can then use the `expressAuth.SessionRequest` type for your route's request parameter, which adds a `session` key to your request object.
+You can then use the `SessionRequest` type for your route's request parameter, which extends the Express `Request` type with `session?: ExpressAuthSession`.

 ```ts
 app.get("/dashboard", (req: expressAuth.SessionRequest, res) => {